quora/qmf/README.md

 ## References

-[1] Koren et al. “Collaborative Filtering for Implicit Feedback Datasets”.
-ICDM 2008.
+[1] Hu, Koren and Volinsky.
+Collaborative Filtering for Implicit Feedback Datasets.
+In *ICDM* 2008.

-[2] Rendle et al. “BPR: Bayesian Personalized Ranking from Implicit Feedback”.
-UAI 2009.
+[2] Rendle, Freudenthaler, Gantner and Schmidt-Thieme.
+BPR: Bayesian Personalized Ranking from Implicit Feedback.
+In *UAI* 2009.

-[3] Recht et al. "Hogwild!: A Lock-Free Approach to Parallelizing Stochastic Gradient Descent".
-NIPS 2011.
+[3] Niu, Recht, Ré and Wright.
+Hogwild!: A Lock-Free Approach to Parallelizing Stochastic Gradient Descent.
+In *NIPS* 2011.